CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 Container components usually have some state and handler methods.
 Because of this they must use the `class` syntax. presentational components on the other hand don't require the more verbose syntax.
 Instead they can use the functional syntax.

+## Further Reading

+Fed up of having to provide a prop for every component?
+Do you want to make your component use a value most of the time, but it can be overriden with a prop?
+This is a good time to use `defaultProps`.
+[This page on the React documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#default-prop-values) describes in more detail.

 # Homework

 {% include "./homework.md" %}